Victorian-Girl/traductor/README.md

 # traductor
 simple traductor

-Another small programme î have made in my fist year of programming.
+Another small programme i have made in my fist year of programming.

 Sìmple traductor.
 Small one you can put anywhere in your screen when you need it!